Conditions

 There is no cure for NF1.
 Yearly check-ups help find problems early and treat the effects.
 At Seattle Children’s pediatric neurofibromatosis program, we give your child complete, coordinated care.

-• Many children with NF1 have lumps on and under the skin that do not need treatment.
-These are called dermal neurofibromas.
+Many children with NF1 have lumps on and under their skin, called dermal neurofibromas.
+These do not need treatment.

-Tumors that grow deeper inside the body (not in the brain or spinal cord) affect 25% of children with NF1.
-These tumors are called plexiform neurofibromas.
-If the tumor presses on nerves or organs, it can cause serious problems.
-In about 10% of children, tumors become cancerous.
+Plexiform neurofibromas are tumors that grow deeper inside the body or along multiple nerves (not in the brain or spinal cord).
+If the tumor presses on nerves or organs, it can cause problems.

 We watch closely and treat tumors that may affect your child’s ability to move, breathe, swallow, talk, see or hear.
 We also treat tumors that cause pain or significant disfigurement.
 Treatment options include: